fchastanet/bash-tools-framework/CompileCommand.md

 - the interfaceFile exists
 - all the functions defined in the interfaceFile are declared in the implementation file (the one being compiled)
-- encapsulates the functions inside a global function (interface functions will nested in this function).
-- generate a script, that will allow to call these nested functions (more details later)

 Using multiple `IMPLEMENT` directives is supported but the following rules
 apply: